steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 A server is loosely defined as a place where code runs.
 Every website comes from a server.
 It takes money to operate servers and time to keep them up to date with important security patches.

+### My "Home" feed has junk from other servers.
+How do I see just stuff from weather.family?

+The [Local](https://weather.family/public/local) feed is what's up!
+Most third-party apps will give you a local feed option, but this is one big omission in the official Mastodon app.
+There are some solutions related to [Lists](https://fedi.tips/how-to-use-the-lists-feature-on-mastodon/), but maybe I'll detail that in a separate write-up.
+For now, just ask if you need help.

 ### About reply visibility

 First, let's discuss reply visibility.
 Replies default to the visibility of the post they're replying to, though you can restrict the reply visibility manually.